5tirner/cxxMatrixChallengeHackathon/README.md

             - Constuctor To Create New Matrix From  The MatrixView.
             - Function To Get The Rows.
             - Function To Get The Cols.
+            - Access Operator To Set Value In Spicefic Position In The Matrix And Check Value Of A Position.
         * The MatrixView Class:
             - Contains A Constructor That Take Four Parameters:
                 - The Matrix To Work On it, Row To Start From, Col To Start From, Number Of The Rows And The Number Of The Cols Of That View.